devran1/better_depth_images/README.md

 ### Making depth maps more visible
-Number of objects inside image is used to create bins for discretization of the image, then the image is given to the AI (intel-isl/MiDaS DPT_Large) for depth map generation.
-This proces is repeated many times in the first image.
-For the following images it is repeated only once.
+Number of objects inside the image is used to create bins for discretization.
+The bins are used to create a new image, then the new image is given to the AI (intel-isl/MiDaS DPT_Large) for depth map generation.
+This process is repeated many times for really bad depth images, on the other images it is repeated only once.
 We used Amazon Armbench dataset.

 <a href="url"><img src="evidence3.png" align="left"></a>